rcy0228/azure-spring-cloud-training/08-build-a-spring-cloud-gateway/README.md

    ![](media/webapp-01.png)

-2. Verify that `gateway` has a `Registration status` which says `1/1`.
+3. Verify that `gateway` has a `Registration status` which says `1/1`.
 This shows that it is correctly registered in the Spring Cloud Service Registry.

-3. Select `gateway` to have more information on the microservice.
+4. Select `gateway` to have more information on the microservice.

-4. Copy the public URL that is provided (there is a "Test Endpoint" like for microservices, but the gateway is directly exposed on the Internet, so let's use the public URL).
+5. Copy the public URL that is provided (there is a **Test Endpoint** like for microservices, but the gateway is directly exposed on the Internet, so let's use the public URL).
 Keep this URL handy for subsequent sections.

    ![gateway url](media/gateway-url.png)

-5. As the gateway is connected to the Spring Cloud Service Registry, it should have automatically opened routes to the available microservices, with URL paths in the form of `/MICROSERVICE-ID/**`:
+6. As the gateway is connected to the Spring Cloud Service Registry, it should have automatically opened routes to the available microservices, with URL paths in the form of `/MICROSERVICE-ID/**`:
 [The MICROSERVICE-ID must be in capital letters]

-6. Test the `city-service` microservice endpoint by doing: `curl https://XXXXXXXX-gateway.azuremicroservices.io/CITY-SERVICE/cities` (replacing XXXXXXXX with the name of your Azure Spring Cloud instance)
+7. Test the `city-service` microservice endpoint by doing: `curl https://XXXXXXXX-gateway.azuremicroservices.io/CITY-SERVICE/cities` (replacing XXXXXXXX with the name of your Azure Spring Cloud instance)

    ![city output](media/output-city.png)

-7. Test the `weather-service` microservice endpoint by doing: `curl 'https://XXXXXXXX-gateway.azuremicroservices.io/WEATHER-SERVICE/weather/city?name=Paris%2C%20France'` (replacing XXXXXXXX by the name of your gateway)
+8. Test the `weather-service` microservice endpoint by doing: `curl 'https://XXXXXXXX-gateway.azuremicroservices.io/WEATHER-SERVICE/weather/city?name=Paris%2C%20France'` (replacing XXXXXXXX by the name of your gateway)

    ![weather output](media/output-weather.png)